celo-org/celo-monorepo/packages/docs/operations-manual/key-management/detailed.md

 # Also note that BLS proof-of-possessions are not currently supported by celocli
 docker run -v $PWD:/root/.celo --rm -it $CELO_IMAGE --nousb account proof-of-possession $AUTHORIZED_VALIDATOR_SIGNER $LOCKED_GOLD_ACCOUNT --bls

-# Register the Validator with the authorized validator signer on behalf of the Locked Gold Account
+# Register the Validator with the authorized validator signer on behalf of the Locked CELO Account
 celocli validator:register --from $AUTHORIZED_VALIDATOR_SIGNER --blsKey $BLS_SIGNER_PUBLIC_KEY --blsSignature $BLS_SIGNER_PROOF_OF_POSSESSION

 # Confirm that the validator was registered